 MORE: Xbox One review

-Xbox One X connectivity
+Xbox One X build

 Microsoft's forays into home console production haven't produced the best results.
-The first Xbox was huge and featured a controller that was bigger than most gamers hands (aptly named The Duke).
+The first Xbox was huge and featured a controller that was bigger than most gamers' hands (aptly named The Duke).

 Like the Xbox One S, it can be positioned horizontally or vertically on its optional stand.

 Xbox One X features